Graciekroos/SNPcalling_2022/README.md

 cd ..
 ```

 Then I extracted the .key file containing the barcodes used for each of read 1 and read 2 of samples.
 I loaded this file into a text editor for formatting the data, according to section 1.4.2 of the Stacks manual.
-I then named this file "barcodes.txt" and loaded it onto Stacks.
+I named this file "barcodes.txt" and loaded it into the myanalyses folder.

-I then loaded stacks to use process_radtags for demultiplexing.
+I then loaded Stacks to use the programme process_radtags for demultiplexing.

 ```
 #!/bin/sh